 Nicole Weber v.
 Allergan No. 13-17017 (9th Circuit 2015)

-The case was filed in 2012 and is moving to trial in early 2018.
+The case was filed in 2012.

 “Weber appealed the district court’s dismissal of Weber’s diversity action brought against Allergan Inc, asserting strict product liability and negligence, and alleging that Allergan’s Natrelle Style 20 [silicone] breast implants are dangerous.”
 (Sept 21, 2015).
 See youtube video on her 9th Circuit court hearing.
 (The opposing attorney talks at 37:00)